Training for supervisors

 - Further options will be added here as and when they are available.

-If you want to be notified of additional courses (once we have more information), please add your name to this online survey list as soon as possible to indicate your requirements and join a waiting list.
+To book for the September & October 2025 options (and/or wish to be notified of additional courses if and when these are available and once we have more information): please add your name to this online survey list as soon as possible, and by 1 September 2025 at the latest, to indicate your requirements and be added to the list.
 This will help us to gauge demand and try to meet it within the studentship recruitment timeline.

 - Tuesday 2 September 2025, 13.00-15.00 (online)